The above U.S. LCL online freight calculator allows you to quickly estimate sea shipping costs for goods exported from the United States.

 Look at the picture.
 Imagine how many shipping boxes you can fit into one cubic meter.
 Click on it to watch a video on YouTube and see the volume containing just one cubic meter.

-If shipping goods from the USA LCL, intentional freight rates are calculated in cubic meters or cubic feet.
-It means that in sea freight shipping, as a rule, the weight of shipping goods is not a pricing factor.
+If shipping goods from the USA LCL, the international freight rates are calculated in cubic meters or cubic feet.
+This means that in sea freight shipping, as a rule, the weight of the goods shipped is not a pricing factor.
 Most of the time, you can disregard the weight of shipping goods.

-However, freight rates in the ground parts of transportation are calculated per kilo or lbs in multimodal international cargo transportation by sea.
+However, freight rates in the ground parts of transportation are calculated per kilo or pound in multimodal international cargo transportation by sea.

 *Does not apply if you ship extremely heavy cargo when the density of transporting goods exceeds a density limit assigned to a particular routing.
 However, if you ship regular commodities, then the weight of the cargo shouldn't exceed the density limit.